 “Gosh, I don’t know if we can afford those.”
 You can’t NOT afford them.
 BGG Banner ads start at $800 (they have lesser amounts, but you get a bonus if you do $800, a worthy deal).
-Kicktraq starts at $280 for a month.
+Kicktraq starts at $140 for a 2-week run.
 The Dice Tower is surprisingly reasonable and effective.
 Start with those 3.
 Then every other gaming site in the world would be happy to run your ad for only a couple bucks a month.
-Most gave us 2 weeks to a month for less than $100 each.
+Most give us 2 weeks to a month for less than $100 each.

 $5 to $200

 If you have industry contacts, schmooze.
 Arrange a meeting months before your launch date, pay for their meal, ask about their spouse and kids.